My passion for yoga

 The yoga background encompasses a broad range of styles and traditions including Sivananda, Iyengar, various Vinyasa styles, Vinyasa Krama in the Krishnamacharya tradition and Vipassana meditation.

 When I began my study of Anusara Yoga in 2006, my practice and teaching were completely transformed.
-I became a fully certified Anusara Yoga teacher in 2011 and am now a registered Experienced Certified Anusara Yoga Teacher (ECAT) and Subject Matter Specialist for Ayurveda with the Anusara School of Hatha Yoga.
+I became a fully certified Anusara Yoga teacher in 2011 and am now a registered Experienced Certified Anusara Yoga Teacher (ECAT).
+My specialty is in teaching methodology, Ayurveda and therapeutic yoga.

 Studying with me will strengthen your connection with your body.
 You will feel inspired to listen to its intelligence and learn how to create a physical experience that feels balanced and healthy.
 You will gain a sense of wholeness as you develop an appreciation for your physical and mental self within the context of all the emotions and experiences that make you the unique human being you are.